swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 # Further Statistics Tests

-The `stats.py` and `test_stats.py` files contain stubs for other simple statistics
-functions: variance, median, and mode.
-Try your new test-driven development chops by implementing one or more of these functions along with their corresponding tests.
+Try your new test-driven development chops by implementing one or more of the following functions along with their corresponding tests:
+   * median
+   * mode
+   * variance

 # Advanced Exercise